5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 14/13 Update

 1. Restart iPhone

-- If you have an iPhone X or newer, please press and hold the Side button and either Volume button at the same time untile Slide to power off appears.
+- If you have an iPhone X or newer: Please press and hold the Side button and either Volume button at the same time until Slide to power off appears.
+To turn iPhone back on, press and hold the right side button until you see Apple logo.

-I hate the tedious process, and I'd rather force iPhone to reboot with the freeware UltFone iOS System Repair.
-It enables me to reboot iPhone with 2 clicks and fixes a lot of iPhone stuck issues.
+If you hate the tedious process and need simple tools to do this, you can force iPhone to reboot with the enter/exit recovery mode feature of UltFone iOS System Repair.
+It enables you to reboot iPhone with 2 clicks, first enter recovery mode and then exit recovery mode.
+It fixes a lot of iPhone stuck issues.
+This feature of enter and exit recovery mode is free.

 If you use iOS 10.3 or later, go to Settings > [Your Name] > Scroll down and tap Sign Out.
 Follow the guide to enter your Apple account to sign out of iCloud.

-After sign out iCloud, please restart your iPhone and login to iCloud again.
+After you sign out iCloud, please restart your iPhone and login to iCloud again.

 3. Update iOS, App Store, iTunes, Purchased Apps